ChrisWasntAvailableOnGithub/ChrisWasntAvailableOnGithub/README.md

-## Hi there 👋 I'm **Demon!**
+## Hi there 👋 I'm **Chris**

-## 🎓 I'm an Trainee Programmer That Is Trying To Get A Degree Within Cybersecurity/Networking
+## 🎓 I'm an Trainee Programmer That Is Trying To Get A Degree Within Programming & Networking

-- 🔭 Currently developing a website & discord bot.
+- 🔭 Currently developing a website.
 - 🌱 Still learning how to code properly.
 - 👯 I’m looking to collaborate with anyone on any project.
 - 💬 Ask me about anything.